davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "Places" table:

-The Places table is semantically a map because its valueType (Place) has a primary key, but designers sometimes prefer to serialize maps as lists.
+The Places table is semantically a map because its valueType (Place) has a primary key, but is used because designers sometimes prefer to serialize maps as lists.
 ```
 Places = ArrayOf(Place)         // Places is a table of place names
 Place = Array